ggkevinnnn/LaunchNow/README.md

 ### 🙏 Acknowledgments

-Special thanks to all contributors and translators who helped make LaunchNow better:
+Special thanks to all contributors who helped make LaunchNow better:

 - Code improvement and optimization by @dizzycoder1112
 - Dutch translation by @OABsoftware